 As a D7 Visa holder, you’ll be able to apply for the Non Habitual Tax regime, offering reduced tax rates and some exemptions for your first ten years in the country.

-Option 1: Apply on the basis of stable passive income:
+Option 1: Apply on the basis of stable recurring income:

 Option 2: Apply on the basis of savings: